howtomakeaturn/tempfornow/README.md

 * Provide enough flexibility for developers/designers to do what they want jNot favor for switchable theme system.
 (It results in strong conventions on the CMS.)

+The offical site of Atayal is shipped with Atayal itself as a starting example for you.

 # Advanced
 Don't wanna just a CMS, and don't wanna create 'Modules' at all?
 Just put your stuff in 'app/' folder and develop like a normal Laravel project!